buildpacks/spec/platform.md

 ## Stacks

-A "stack" refers to:

-- A globally unique ID containing at least one period (`.`),
-- A set of fully-qualified OCI image tags referring to the same build image, and
-- A set of fully-qualified OCI image tags referring to the same run image.

-A "stack version" refers to:

-- A globally unique ID containing at least one period (`.`),
-- A version identifier,
-- The image SHA of a build OCI image, and
-- The image SHA of a run OCI image.
+A **stack** is is defined by a base run OCI image and a base build OCI image that are only updated with security patches.
+For a given stack, a single stack ID designates the base run image and base build image.

-A "launch layer" refers to a layer created from a  `<launch>/<layer>` directory as specified in the [Buildpack Interface Specification](buildpack.md).
+A **launch layer** refers to a layer in the app OCI image created from a  `<layers>/<layer>` directory as specified in the [Buildpack Interface Specification](buildpack.md).

-An "app layer" refers to a layer created from the `<app>` directory as specified in the [Buildpack Interface Specification](buildpack.md).
+An **app layer** refers to a layer created from the `<app>` directory as specified in the [Buildpack Interface Specification](buildpack.md).

 ### Compatibility Guarantees